USS Maine (1890): 1974 Rickover investigation

 Wegner suggests that a combination of naval ship design and a change in the type of coal used to fuel naval ships might have facilitated the explosion postulated by the Rickover study.
 Up to the time of the Maine's building, he explains, common bulkheads separated coal bunkers from ammunition lockers, and American naval ships burned smokeless anthracite coal.
 With an increase in the number of steel ships, the Navy switched to bituminous coal, which burned at a hotter temperature than anthracite coal and allowed ships to steam faster.
 Wegner explains that anthracite coal is not subject to spontaneous combustion, but bituminous coal is considerably more volatile and is known for releasing the largest amounts of firedamp, a dangerous and explosive mixture of gases (chiefly methane).
 Firedamp is explosive at concentrations between 4% and 16%, with most violence at around 10%.
 In addition, there was another potential contributing factor in the bituminous coal: iron sulfide, also known as pyrite, was likely present.
 The presence of pyrites presents two additional risk factors, the first involving oxidation.
 Pyrite oxidation is sufficiently exothermic that underground coal mines in high-sulfur coal seams have occasionally experienced spontaneous combustion in the mined-out areas of the mine.
 This process can result from the disruption caused by mining from the seams, which exposes the sulfides in the ore to air and water.
 The second risk factor involves an additional capability of pyrites to provide fire ignition under certain conditions.
 Pyrites derive their name from the Greek root word pyr, meaning fire, as they can cause sparks when struck by steel or other hard surfaces.
 Pyrites were used to strike sparks to ignite gunpowder in wheellock guns, for example.
 The pyrites could have provided the ignition capability needed to create an explosion.
 A number of bunker fires of this type had been reported aboard warships before the Maine's explosion, in several cases nearly sinking the ships.
-Wegner also cites a 1997 heat transfer study which concluded that a coal bunker fire could have taken place and ignited the ship's ammunition.
+Wegner also cites a 1997 heat transfer study that concluded that a coal bunker fire could have taken place and ignited the ship's ammunition.